What makes our medical volunteer opportunities for high school students special?

 - Removed potential mosquito breeding grounds along 5 main roads in Sri Lanka

-We’ve thought of everything.
 These programs will help you decide if a medical career is something you truly want.
 It’ll push you in the right direction while allowing you to be a part of something bigger: our efforts to improve healthcare in developing countries.
+And you'll achieve it through the support of our helpful staff and volunteers from around the world.

-Are you ready to discover what you’re capable of in 2019?
+Are you ready to discover what you’re capable of ?
 Take a look through our High School Special Projects to decide which one is the best fit for you.